Haldane Martin designs Kunjani Wines – a new design landmark on the Stellenbosch wine route

 To the side, a bar with quilted bronze cladding, dark wood and brass foot rail creates a serving area for a more engaged tasting experience.
 Sim-Ply barstools set underneath a new folded steel lighting design for Kunjani.

 At the back wall a laser-cut steel wine display takes centre stage.
 Next to it, an intimate corner focal point forms around a banquet couch from Lim and tetrahedral-based tables with antique brass-plated steel tops designed by Haldane Martin with Cork Stools by Laurie Wiid.
 Above it, colourful portraits by Peter Pharoah (“Thoko” and “Bomvana”) are framed by Pedersen and Lennard Salisbury cantilevered wall lights.
+“Grace” by Peter Pharaoh features on an opposite wall.

 In the lounge a leather Songololo Sofa by Haldane Martin creates a circular seating area, with a custom round rug, bronze clad fireplace and Sim-Ply lounge chairs in a teal blue.
 Above, brass halo ring LED lights in a random arrangement offset the symmetry of the lounge, creating a soft glow from above.